Welcome to the Congenital Hand Differences Resource Site!

 Parents of a child with CHD have common areas of concern with the cause of the CHD.
 The explanation or reason for a CHD is usually unknown.
 It is usually not the result of behavior or action that anyone did or did not do.
 The Parent Resource Page on this site addresses parental concerns in detail.

 The most important thing to know is that your child can do and will do all of the activities he/she wants to do!
 Your child may benefit from different supports such as adaptive strategies, assistive devices, prosthetic devices, therapeutic interventions, and/or surgical interventions.
 Everyone at Shriners Children’s Hospital’s – Northern California is here to help along the way.

 This webpage is intended to serve as an accessible format to address parent concerns when raising their children with CHD.
-The “We” used throughout the website refers to opinions and perspectives gained through research, clinical experiences, and lived experiences of Sarah Tuberty, Doctorate of Occupational Therapy candidate and Michelle James, MD.
+The “We” used throughout the website refers to opinions and perspectives gained through research, clinical experiences, and lived experiences of Sarah Tuberty, Doctorate of Occupational Therapy and Michelle James, MD.
 Learn more on About Us.

 We invite you to explore the resources and supports in this site developed for you when it comes to raising your child with a CHD.

 For questions, comments, or concerns please email firstname.lastname@example.org